cgat-developers/ruffus/doc/html/_sources/FAQ.txt

 Q. Windows seems to spawn ruffus processes recursively
 =========================================================

-A. Is is necessary to protect the "entry point" of the program under windows.
+A. It is necessary to protect the "entry point" of the program under windows.
 Otherwise, a new process will be started each time the main module is imported by a new Python interpreter as an unintended side effects.
 Causing a cascade of new processes.
 See: http://docs.python.org/library/multiprocessing.html#multiprocessing-programming

 This code works::

     if __name__ == '__main__':
         try:
             pipeline_run([parallel_task], multiprocess = 5)